aguilart/SporeSize/README.md

 For conducting the analysis you need:

 a) the scripts:

 AMF_Taxonomy_Traits_Schlusser.R
-#(here you find how to create figure 1 and 2 (except for the tree which Stefan is in charge), it is appropriately labelled in the script the specifc code for the figures)
+(here you find how to create figure 1 and 2 (except for the tree which Stefan is in charge), it is appropriately labelled in the script the specifc code for the figures.

 SporeSize_SporeOutput.R
-#(here you find how to create figure 3 and 4, it is appropriately labelled in the script the specifc code for the figures)
+(here you find how to create figure 3 and 4, it is appropriately labelled in the script the specifc code for the figures)

 b) the data:

 AMF_Spore_Database_Volume.csv

 ConidiaDataCompendiumAscos/ConidiaFromCompendium.csv

-"tree.for.carlos.tre
+tree.for.carlos.tre

 Jeff_SporeAbundance_undisturbed_traits.txt